Koenkk/zigbee2mqtt/docs/configuration/configuration.md

   elapsed: false
   # Availability timeout in seconds, disabled by default (0).
   # When enabled, devices will be checked if they are still online.
+  # Only AC powered routers are checked for availability.
   availability_timeout: 0
 ```